 Vegan banana bread will last on the counter for up to five days.
-Just make sure you wrap it up in aluminium foil or place it into a sealed tupperware container.
+Just make sure you wrap it up in aluminum foil or place it into a sealed Tupperware container.
 You can also store it in the fridge to maximize freshness for up to one week.

 This banana bread can also be frozen!
-To store in the freezer, I like to slice it into individual pieces and then store them individual wrapped in parchment paper.
-Then take out slices as needed and let defrost on counter!
+To store in the freezer, I like to slice it into individual pieces and then store them individually wrapped in parchment paper.
+Then, take out slices as needed and let defrost on the counter!
 You can also freeze the entire loaf as is.

 If you liked this recipe, you’ll want to try these!

 Here are some more of my favorite sweet quick bread recipes.
 Enjoy!